walmartlabs/concord-website/docs/getting-started/installation.md

 ## Starting Concord Docker Images

-  There are four components to Concord: the Agent, the Server, the Console and the Database.
+There are four components to Concord: the Server, the Console, the Database and an agent.
 Follow these steps to start all four components and run a simple process to test your Concord instance.

 ### Step 1.
 Create a LDAP Configuration File

 Use the example in [LDAP](./configuration.html#ldap) section of Configuration document.
 You'll need the parameters suitable for your environment.

 ### Step 2.
 Start the Database